 Basis UDI-DI

-Is the primary identifier of a product model.
+It is the primary identifier of a product model.
 It forms a bracket, so to speak, for different variants of a medical device.

 Data Matrix Code